Why does my literature review feel disjointed after I’ve analysed my qualitative data?

 The instinct to “read more” often adds volume without resolving the underlying issue because the problem is not the amount of literature.
 It’s the way that literature is organised in relation to your current understanding.

-You can read another twenty papers and still feel stuck - if the structure holding that knowledge hasn’t been reconsidered.
+You can read another twenty papers and still feel stuck if the structure holding that knowledge hasn’t been reconsidered - this is usually the point where people start to feel like they’re going in circles.

-This is where many PhD candidates lose time because they try to solve a structural problem with more input, but what’s required is re-evaluation.
+Many PhD candidates lose time at this juncture because they try to solve a structural problem with more input, but what’s required is re-evaluation.

 Reclaiming interpretive authority